ThomasCorbin/rygger/README.md

 1. Some of the commands are extremely preliminary, so they don't have command line processing or share common code.

+1. I'm probably the only person who likes lolize so much.
+If not for lolize, I like the colorize bit that shows the matched expressions in colors.

 I got the code I used to start rgrep off the internet, will have to find out where.
 But all bugs and awkward interfaces are mine, not the original author's.